bluMyst/ComputerCraft-Sandbox/README.md

 unittesting framework to make sure my ports are working properly.
 So here's what I need to do:

-1. Figure out what all my code does and comment it accordingly.
+- Figure out what all my code does and comment it accordingly.

-2. Create a makefile that can compile from MoonScript to Lua.
+- Create a makefile that can compile from MoonScript to Lua.

-3. Find a good unittesting module out there somewhere and set up unittests for everything.
+- Find a good unittesting module out there somewhere and set up unittests for everything.
 Write in MoonScript because it's going to get ported anyway.

   - Subgoal: Make a fake turtle module that doesn't rely on the mod itself.
     Otherwise there's a lot of stuff we just can't unittest.

+- Either find a good library that can handle stuff like tableCopy and tableAppend, or write unittests for my own functions and split them off into an ahtoLib.